H2O-Blue/AHS64/README.md

 A: idk maybe scroll up?

 **Q: What does "AHS64" stand for?**
-A: quarter inch thick 2 inch wide 3 inch long nine sixteenth inch slot width Aluminum Horseshoe Shims with 6061-T6 aluminum alloy.
+A: Quarter inch thick 2 inch wide 3 inch long nine sixteenth inch slot width Aluminum Horseshoe Shims with 6061-T6 aluminum alloy.
 But only if you didn't mean *this* repo.

+**Q: Why is it named like that?**
+A: Uhhhh the "AHS" part is from the fact that it's just about the opposite of hashing, "SHA", and the 64? uhhhh totally random number that doesn't correspond to a step in the base conversion, *nooooo* it's not in there, definitely not in there.

 **Q: Is this secure enough for cryptography?**
 A: Only if you think a bunch of digits is secure, which probably means yes. *But* it's reversible.
 So it's up to you.